Financial Assistance While Waiting on Disability

 To qualify for SNAP, you'll need to meet certain income and asset limits.
 But those vary somewhat from state to state.
 For instance, some states won't count your car as an asset.
 And some states allow you to deduct child support payments from your total income, while others don't.

-Get more information and apply for SNAP benefits at your local SNAP office.
+You can get more information and apply for SNAP benefits at your local SNAP office.
 You can also apply for SNAP benefits at most Social Security offices.

 Get Help Paying Medical Bills